 But sales organizations also need content to help them earn the right to first and second conversations.
 They need to answer questions and explain important and often complex ideas.
 They must prove value, and much more.

-The end result must be situation-ready content that’s created on purpose, by design.
+The end result must be situation-ready information that’s created on purpose, by design.

-The characteristics of situation-ready content begins with contextual relevance, defined as:
+The characteristics of situation-ready information begins with contextual relevance, defined as:

 Business purpose and outcome objectives, for conversations and content.